ahembree/ansible-hms-docker/gen-docs/docs/getting-started/vpn-and-dl-clients/qbittorrent.md

 If using WireGuard for your VPN connection, please update or place the `wg0.conf` file and any other required files in the directory: `/opt/hms-docker/apps/qbittorrent/config/wireguard` (default)

 This folder will not exist until the playbook is ran or the container runs

+## Private Internet Access (PIA)

+If you are using PIA and want to use port forwarding through the VPN, see the [Container Overrides](../container-overrides.md) docs